tweag/nickel/CONTRIBUTING.md

 ### WebAssembly REPL

-This repository also provide a WebAssembly compilation of the REPL, which is used for the online playground on [nickel-lang.org][nickel-lang.org].
-While we said using `cargo` directly is the recommended way for building, the WASM REPL may be an exception.
-It requires new tools and patching the `Cargo.toml`.
-On the other hand, `Nix` can perform the build in one simple command.
-The same caveat still applies, though: incremental compilation is not as good as with direct usage of `cargo`.
+This repository is able to build WebAssembly (WASM) version of the REPL, which is used for the online playground on [nickel-lang.org][nickel-lang.org].
+While using `cargo` directly is the recommended way for building, both methods have advantages for the WASM REPL.
+Building through Cargo alone is possible, but requires installing new tools and patching the `Cargo.toml`.
+On the other hand, `Nix` can perform the build in one simple command, but incremental compilation is not as good as with direct usage of `cargo`.

+Both methods are described below.

 #### Using Nix